HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_finish_coding_portlet_jsp.md

 In this topic, you will learn how to code the JSP portlet.

-Use the Rational Application Developer Project Explorer to configure `pers_offers.Pzn_offersSpot.class` and `pers_offers.Per_Offers_UserSpot.class` to define the context parameters for offersSpot and userSpot.
+Use the Rational Application Developer Project Explorer to configure `pers_offers.Pzn_offersSpot.class` and `pers_offers.Per_Offers_UserSpot.class` to define the context parameters for `offersSpot` and `userSpot`.
 Then, code the `setRequest` calls to pass the user context to personalization.

-1. From the Rational Application Developer Project Explorer, open PersOffers/WebContent/pers_offers/jsp/html/Pers_OffersPortletView.jsp
+1. From the Rational Application Developer Project Explorer, open **PersOffers/WebContent/pers_offers/jsp/html/Pers_OffersPortletView.jsp**.

 2. Switch to source mode in the JSP file editor.